kjellm/kjellm.github.com/event.markdown

 #### The basics

-At the root of event sourcing are the *event store*.
+At the root of event sourcing is the *event store*.
 The event store holds *event streams*: One event stream per persisted *aggregate*.
-The store have no knowledge of the aggregates themselves apart from their IDs.[^in-memory-event-store]
+The store has no knowledge of the aggregates themselves apart from their IDs.[^in-memory-event-store]

 ``` ruby